srepmub/tacovr/README.md

 I think connecting two pixy2's to the _cars_ under the platforms will allow us to track the feet with respect to the platform (one sticker on foot, one on platform center optionally for calibration). no need to correct for camera orientation, no hardware on feet except one sticker/special sock :)

+# Cost estimation

+electronics: about 500 euros, infento: about 600 euros. will add extra infento parts for adding electronics, and calculate more precisely.

 Current status:

 ![Screenshot](elec.png)